thecodeteam/scaleio-framework/README.md

 # ScaleIO Framework

-The ScaleIO Framework implements the [Apache Mesos Framework](http://mesos.apache.org/documentation/latest/architecture/) interface for managing [ScaleIO](https://www.emc.com/storage/scaleio/index.htm), a Software Defined Storage (SDS) platform, as a scale-out persistent application that seamlessly enables external volumes with Mesos Agents.
-ScaleIO volumes are accessible via all Mesos Agent nodes such that they enable applications running as a Marathon task to be highly available within the Mesos cluster.
+Today, scale-out applications can be complex to manage.
+[Apache Mesos Frameworks](http://mesos.apache.org/documentation/latest/architecture/) make this easy and seamless.
+Persistent applications work best with external volumes.
+This project is a [ScaleIO](https://www.emc.com/storage/scaleio/index.htm) Framework for 1) enabling external persistent volumes, 2) managing the lifecycle of your block storage platform as a scale-out application, and 3) provides the necessary glue to connect the persistent applications to those external volumes.

 ## Key Features
 - Installs all components on existing Mesos Agents to consume and provision ScaleIO storage volumes
-- Onboards new Agent nodes with *by defaut* access to ScaleIO volumes
+- Onboards new Agent nodes with *by default* access to ScaleIO volumes
 - All Agents nodes are configured to be highly available so failed applications can be restarted on other Agent nodes while preserving their data
 - Additional storage can be added to the ScaleIO cluster to expand capacity